The Crime and Policing Act 2026 is now law: Here's what it means for ASB

 Copyright @ Freepik

-On the back of this webinar, G&B ASB Associates published an article on the main points raised and discussed as part of the webinar: ASB Linked to Medical Cannabis Use – CP Data Protection
+On the back of this webinar, CP Data Protection published an article on the main points raised and discussed as part of the webinar:

-Within this article, G&B ASB Associates touch on some important points, including:
+Within this article, CP Data Protection touch on some important points, including:

 “A cannabis user with a prescription may have a disability under the Equality Act, and as the CIC document points out, this means they have a right to “reasonable adjustments”.
 The adjustments may include allowing them to use a vapouriser or vape pen indoors, but – crucially – it doesn’t override their neighbours’ right to enjoy their own homes.